TanishqAswar/LeetVSCode/README.md

 1. Clone this repository
 2. Run `npm install`
 3. Run `npm run build`
-4. Load the `dist` folder as an unpacked extension in Chrome
+4. Load the `dist` folder as an unpacked extension in Browser

 ## Usage